Østfold Line: Double track almost to Moss

 By the 1960s it was becoming evident that the infrastructure was outdated.
 A particular problem were the many level crossings which were a safety hazard, causing reduced speed, especially between Ski and Moss.
 Capacity was also used up and the section was the busiest section of single track in the country.
 Already during the 1950s NSB proposed building double track, but this was dismissed by Parliament.
 To avail the situation NSB introduced its InterCity Express services in 1983.
-This involved limiting stops to Rygge, Råde, Fredrikstad, Saprsborg and Halden south of Moss, causing a large number of stations to be closed.
+This involved limiting stops to Rygge, Råde, Fredrikstad, Sarpsborg and Halden south of Moss, causing a large number of stations to be closed.

 Upgrade plans between Ski and Moss were revitalized during the 1980s.
 Especially at Vestby Station had reliability issues and there was a need for new passing loop at Tveter Station and Kjenn Station.
 However, this would not be sufficient to meet future needs, and in 1985 Parliament passed the construction of a double track from Tveter via Vestby to Kjenn.
 These plans were initially proposed as merely doubling the track to increase capacity, but NSB soon started looking at also raising the speed and standard.
 From Rustad to Smørbekk the route was planned and placed parallel to European route E6.
 As the planning progressed, NSB gradually increased the dimensioning, so that the last planned section was capable of 200 km/h.

 The first part of the double track, from Tveter to Vestby, was opened on 30 November 1989.
 The whole section cost 1.6 billion kroner and was opened for service on 22 October 1996.
 It was the first railway line to permit such high speeds in Norway.
 Due to disagreements with the Moss City Council on the route through the city, the double track stopped short at Sandbukta, 1.5 km north of Moss.
 NSB Class 70 trains were introduced on the InterCity Express services in 1994, replaced by NSB Class 73 from 2003.

 On 28 June 2000, a new 7 km section of double track was opened past Rygge Station.
 Including a full upgrade of the station, 21 road crossings were removed.
 The 500-million-kroner project reduced travel time between Moss and Fredrikstad by seven minutes.
 Since 2007, Rygge Station has also served as an airport rail link via a shuttle bus to the nearby Moss Airport, Rygge.